Save money on your purchases by earning redeemable points with Progressive Rewards!

 To open the door with just one linear actuator, the control system is really simple.
-All you need is a 1 channel control box that can provide sufficient current and voltage.
+All you need is a 1-channel control box that can provide sufficient current and voltage.
 Our PA-31 and PA-33 wireless control box will be enough to control all of our 12VDC actuators.
 You may also control the linear actuator with a rocker switch.
 If you are going to power the linear actuator from the wall outlet, you would need to have a power supply to convert from 110VAC to 12VDC.

 The actuator can also be controlled by a rocker switch.
 When you are selecting the rocker switch, please make sure that it can pass enough current to the actuator.
-The current rating of the rocker switch has to be greater than the current rating of the linear actuator.
+The current rating of the rocker switch must be greater than the current rating of the linear actuator.
 You may refer to the wiring diagram for more information on the rocker switch.

 To open the door with two linear actuators, we would recommend using the linear actuator with a Hall-Effect sensor.
 The reason for that is the linear actuator would have a speed tolerance of ± 10% without the Hall-Effect Sensor.
 With the Hall-Effect Sensor being added, the linear actuator would have a travel difference of ±3mm.
-Our in-stock units with Hall-Effect Sensor would be PA-04-HS.
+Our in-stock units with Hall-Effect Sensor would be the PA-04-HS.
 If PA-04-HS is not going to work for you, we can customize the majority of our units with the Hall-Effect Sensor.
-Please note the lead time would be 20-25 days for custom order and custom sales are final.
+Please note the lead time would be 20-25 days for a custom order and custom sales are final.